andrewburger/andrewburger.github.io/_drafts/2000-01-01-template-post.md

 This is a footnote reference about this sentence.[^fn-example_footnote]

 Here is a sample bullet list:
-- item one
+- Item one
-- item two
+- Item two
-- item three
+- Item three

 Here is an ordered list:
 1. One